lk-geimfari/lk-geimfari.github.io/_posts/2020-08-24-python-libraries-to-make-your-code-readable-andmaintainable.md

 ---
 layout: post
-title: Python libraries to make your code readable, reliable, and maintainable.
+title: Python libraries to make your code readable, reliable, and maintainable
 date: 2020-08-24
 description: In this article, we are going to talk about tools to help you write quality Python code.
-published: false
+published: true
 ---

 An experienced programmer understands perfectly well that a developer spends most of his time reading code and therefore treats the process of writing code with the deepest trepidation (and sometimes with fanaticism).
 To write quality and maintainable code, you need to take the time to write tests.
-There is a whole technique aimed at test-driven development (TDD) and I will not devote this article to the topic of testing as such, since tests are absolutely necessary and there is nothing to discuss.
+There is a whole technique aimed at test-driven development ([TDD](https://en.wikipedia.org/wiki/Test-driven_development)) and I will not devote this article to the topic of testing as such, since tests are absolutely necessary and there is nothing to discuss.
 In this article, we are going to talk about tools to help you write quality Python code.

-This article was originally posted on https://isaak.dev/

 ## Testing Frameworks